 Wilco eventually signed with Nonesuch Records, a smaller label better known for world music, in November 2001.
 (In an irony, or what one might call the complete opposite of synergy, Nonesuch, just like Reprise, was a subsidiary of Time Warner.)
 Yankee Hotel Foxtrot saw its official release in April 2002.
 It debuted at #13 on the Billboard 200 and remains Wilco’s best-selling album to date, their only Gold record.
 Pitchfork Media gave the album a perfect 10.0, and in 2009 named it the #4 album of the decade.
 It scored the #1 spot at the 2002 year-end Pazz & Jop critics’ poll in The Village Voice.
 Not bad for an album Reprise Records deemed “unlistenable.”

-(The bad publicity Reprise got from the decision actually ending up helping other artists; their regret over their mistake led them to re-commit to supporting talented, acclaimed artists of questionable commercial viability.
+(The bad publicity Reprise got from the decision actually ended up helping other artists; their regret over their mistake led them to re-commit to supporting talented, acclaimed artists of questionable commercial viability.
 As Wayne Coyne of the Flaming Lips was quoted in an interview, “The people on Warners said, ‘We’ll never have a band like Wilco feel we don’t believe in them again.'”)

 Wilco would add Mikael Jorgensen as a multi-instrumentalist in 2002, then guitarist Nels Cline and multi-instrumentalist Pat Sansone in 2004, replacing the departing Leroy Bach.
 Tweedy and Stirratt are the only original members remaining, and the only members remaining who were there from the very beginning of the Yankee Hotel Foxtrot sessions.
 Wilco’s lineup has not changed since.
 Their next album, A Ghost Is Born, won the Grammy for Best Alternative Music Album.